 Students are expected to speak, write, hear, and read effectively.
-They should also be able to perceive non-verbal communication, including facial expressions, body language, and affect.
+They should also be able to perceive non-verbal communications, including facial expression, body language, and affect.
 They should be able to communicate sensitively with patients and their families via speech as well as reading/writing.